indygreg/zippylog/README.md

-# zippylog - Message Bus and Store Using Protocol Buffers
+# zippylog - A Fast and Efficient Message Bus and Store

 This document is targeted to end users wishing to install zippylog on a system.